afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 If you then run `(process (multiplier 2)) 5` in ghci, you should see
-the output `Left "Int too big"`.
-IntOperation is simply a wrapper
+the output `Left "Int too big"`. `IntOperation` is simply a wrapper
-around a lambda with the process parameter.
-This lambda, together with
+around a lambda passed in with the `process` parameter.
+This lambda,
-the wrappinmg IntOperation, can be created using something like a
+together with the wrapping `IntOperation`, can be created using
-factory method, in this case `multiplier`.
+something like a factory method, in this case `multiplier`.

 Here is the parsing function encapsulation from the book: